2024 Redistricting

 The Chief Ladiga Trail is Alabama’s first extended rails to trails project.
 It extends over 33 miles and connects the cities of Anniston, Weaver, Jacksonville, and Piedmont as it travels through Calhoun and Cleburne Counties.
 The trail provides a safe, non-motorized way to travel, exercise, and relax while enjoying the outdoors.
 Streams, wetlands, forest, farmlands, and mountains can be seen along this family oriented pathway.

 For information and to view a map of the campground click this link, Campground Rules & Map.
-To make campground reservations, visit our rental page here: Parks & Recreation Rentals
+To make campground reservations, visit our rental page here: Online Campground Reservations.

 For more information on the Chief Ladiga Trail or Michael Tucker Park and Campground, contact the Parks and Recreation Department’s Aquatic & Fitness Center at 256-847-7349.